Tom Holmes

 What company does Tom Holmes work for?

-What is Tom Holmes's role at the current company?
+What is Tom Holmes's role at University of Tasmania?

 What schools did Tom Holmes attend?